martanne/vis/doc/view.rst

 View
 ====

-Provides a viewport of a text instance and mangages selections.
+Provides a viewport of a text instance and manages selections.

 Lifecycle
 ---------